edemaine/svgtiler/README.md

   In addition, SVG Tiler supports `--os`/`--output-svg` to control where to put generated SVG files, and `-o`/`--output` to control the default place to put all generated/converted files.
+* If Inkscape isn't on your PATH, you can specify its location via `-i`/`--inkscape`.

 ## LaTeX Text